liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 **Answer**: 6

 ### Question 4 - What is the password of the "Client986"?
-Since there are so few events, you coul just look through each of the packets to try and find the login event from client986.
+Since there are so few events, you could just look through each of the packets to try and find the login event from client986.
 However, if this is a much larger packet capture with hundreds of login events, it would be easier to apply a filter.
 Since we now know the format of these login event packets, we can select any one of them, expand the **HTML Form URL Encoded** tree, then the form item for the username.
 Right-click on the value (username), and select **Apply as Filter** &rarr; **Selected**.

 <img width="988" height="1024" alt="image" src="https://github.com/user-attachments/assets/82704622-c863-4de3-a75c-fc6a51c5b27f" />